 Coppice Primary Academy follows the guidelines for P.E. in multi faith schools.

-The following information has been provided by the school swimming service:
+The following information has been provided by the Starfish school of swimming – school service:

 GUIDELINES FOR PARENTS